SAM-NZ-1127/CODEPATH-AND101-PROJECT_01/README.md

 The following EXTRA features are implemented:

-- [X] List anything else that you added to improve the app!
+- [X] Changing the color of the status bar to black from white for better visibility of status bar content

 ## Video Demo